I Was a Teenage Exocolonist: Gameplay

-When the player starts Exocolonist, they can customize their character, picking traits that affect the rest of the game, like name, gender, and physical presentation, alongside choosing a childhood friend.
-The game takes place over ten years, from the beginning of age ten to the beginning of age twenty, with players having to choose an activity to do during each week of the planet's seasons.
+When the player starts Exocolonist, they can customize their character, picking traits that affect the rest of the game, like their name, gender, and physical presentation, alongside choosing a childhood friend and childhood toy.
+The game takes place over ten years, from the beginning of age ten to the beginning of age twenty, with players having to choose an activity to do during each month of the planet's seasons.
 There are five seasons: Quiet, Pollen, Dry, Wet, and Glow.
-The first four seasons each have three weeks, while Glow season is only one week.
-The activities include learning about the military, studying in the engineering hub, or exploring the planet outside of the main colony settlement.
-Players engage in a card mini-game that determines stat increases during each of these activities.
+The first four seasons each have three months, while the Glow season is only one month.
+The four seasons, with the exception of Glow, mimic the winter, spring, summer, and fall cycle.
+Some of the activities one can choose include learning about the military, studying in the engineering hub, or exploring the planet outside of the main colony settlement.

+Players engage in a card mini-game that determines stat increases during the activities they choose, as well as if the player succeeds at their activity for the month, or in other card mini-game battles unrelated to a monthly task such as story progression.
 The player acquires cards through events, each of which is a "memory" with a unique skill bonus associated with it.
 These stat increases open up new options or make it easier to win the card game.
+The cards come in 4 types: emotional, physical, mental, and wild.
+Combos between certain types or the number on the card make it easier to win the mini-game.

-Outside of that, players can make decisions that determine if characters live or die depending on the activity they chose.
-The player can build friendships with other colonists by giving them gifts or doing activities with them, which opens up the possibility for romance.
-The player also has a score that measures where they fall on a spectrum of "loyalty" or "rebellion" depending on the choices the player makes.
+Outside of that, players can make decisions that determine if characters live or die depending on the activity they choose.
+There are 7 'saveable' characters.
+The player can build friendships with other colonists by giving them gifts or doing activities with them, which opens up the possibility for romance, only achievable with 10 of the 27 characters.
+The player also has a score that measures where they fall on a spectrum of "loyalty" or "rebellion," depending on the choices the player makes.
 At the end of the character's twentieth year, the game comes to a close, and the player will have the ability to "start a new life."
 While replaying the game, the player can make new choices using knowledge gained from prior playthroughs.

-There are 29 possible "endings" to the game; which one the player gets will be determined on the choices they made for character interactions and weekly activities.
+There are 29 possible "endings" to the game; which one the player gets will be determined by the choices they made for character interactions and monthly activities.
+There are standard 'career' endings, such as farmer or teacher, and special endings, which requires deviation from the story to obtain.
+The career endings are determined which activities the player does the most throughout their playthrough.